costdev/wordpress-beta-tester/readme.txt

 1. This shows the main administration page for the plugin
 2. This shows the Extra Settings page for the plugin
 3. This shows the Dashboard callout
+4. This shows the 'Report a Bug' tab